emmacly/knes381/readme.md

 # This is heading 1
 ## This is heading 2
-1) first lit
+1) first list
 2) second list
-+ bullet list
++ bullt list
-+ second item bullet list
++ second item on bullet list
-hello